Taking the pain out of pre-existing conditions

 What is a pre-existing condition?

-A pre-existing condition refers to any health condition (diagnosed or otherwise) that your pet has shown signs of before the purchase of a pet insurance policy (or its applicable exclusion period), meaning the condition will not be covered under the policy.
+A pre-existing condition refers to any health condition (diagnosed or otherwise) that your pet has shown signs of before the purchase of a pet insurance policy (or its applicable waiting period), meaning the condition will not be covered under the policy.

 What’s changed?